danielo515/obsidian-modal-form/docs/ResultValue.md

 - `capitalized`: Uppercases the first character and leaves the rest untouched.
 Chain after `lower` (e.g. `result.getValue('name').lower.capitalized`) if you also want the remaining characters lowercased.
 - `slug`: Converts the value to a URL/filename-friendly slug.
 Lowercases the value, turns whitespace and underscores into `-`, strips punctuation, collapses runs of dashes, and trims edge dashes.
 Unicode letters/numbers are preserved so `Café Noël` becomes `café-noël`.
 Handy for turning a form's title into a filename: `result.getValue('title').slug`.
 - `snake`: Converts the value to `snake_case`.
 Same shape as `slug`, but whitespace and dashes become underscores, runs of underscores collapse, and edge underscores are trimmed.
 Unicode letters/numbers are preserved so `Café Noël` becomes `café_noël`.
 Handy for deriving variable names, YAML keys, or database columns: `result.getValue('title').snake`.
+- `sorted`: Sorts array elements alphabetically using locale collation (`localeCompare`) so accented characters stay next to their base letters.
+Unlike `slug` / `snake`, `sorted` keeps the value as an array so it composes with the other renderers — `result.getValue('tags').sorted.bullets`, `result.getValue('tags').sorted.toDv()`, `result.getValue('tags').sorted.upper.bullets`.
+Scalar values (strings, numbers, files) are returned unchanged.
+The array is copied before sorting, so the underlying form data is never mutated.

 All of these shortcuts return a new ResultValue object, so you can chain them with other methods.